-Embark in Juneau, AlaskaUpon arrival, transfer from the airport to board the yacht.
-Your crew greets you with champagne and smiles, and cruise to a secluded wilderness anchorage this evening.
+Embark in Juneau, AlaskaUpon arrival, transfer from the airport to board the ship.
+Your crew greets you with champagne and smiles.
+Cruise to a secluded wilderness anchorage this evening.

 Chichagof Island / Baranof IslandWith no binding agenda today, cruise the waterfall coast of Chichagof Island.
 Marvel at the grand scenery of Alaska’s wilderness as the crew expertly guides you through those “not in the guide book” places known only to the locals.
 This evening, perhaps tucking away in a waterfall-laced fjord, there is time for skiffing, beachcombing or treks ashore, and kayaking to look for sea otters and bears before calling it a day near Baranof Island.

 Frederick Sound / Stephen's PassageSpend the day exploring in Frederick Sound and Stephen's Passage — another excellent chance to view humpback whales and other marine wildlife.
 Pass by Five Fingers Lighthouse and watch for playful antics at a large sea lion haulout made from dozens of rocky islets.
 Later, cruise picturesque bays, where evergreen forests crowd the shores.